blogtitle/blogsources/content/post/web-security-2-xss.md

 Well...
 It doesn't `¯\_(ツ)_/¯`.

-That said something can still be done: proper escaping can be performed with libraries like [`DOMPurify`](https://github.com/cure53/DOMPurify) and a way to enforce a secure access to the DOM APIs like `innerHTML` is being worked on with trusted types.
+That said something can still be done: proper escaping can be performed with libraries like [`DOMPurify`](https://github.com/cure53/DOMPurify) and a way to enforce a secure access to the DOM APIs like `innerHTML` is being worked on with [trusted types](https://github.com/WICG/trusted-types#polyfill).
 If you want to experiment with something new there is a [a polyfill library](https://github.com/WICG/trusted-types#polyfill) ready for you to use.
 Moreover, if you use a major framework like [Angular](https://angular.io/guide/security#xss) or [React](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml), I also suggest to consult their user guides on XSS prevention.

 # Mitigations
 There are some features in the web platform that were built to help out.
 In the sad case in which some attacker-controlled code might end up in your HTML page there are some countermeasures that might still render the exploitation extremely hard or, sometimes, impossible.
-Those countermeasures help in both server-side XSS and DOM XSS, but they have limited benefit in the latter.
+Those countermeasures help in both server-side XSS and DOM XSS, but they might have limited benefits in the latter.

 ### Mitigation: Content Security Policy
 Content Security Policy (CSP) allows developers to declare which scripts they trust so that the browser will refuse to execute any other code.
 Let's see an example of HTTP HTML response protected with strict CSP: